allegro/allegro.tech/_posts/2017-06-27-How to approach testing in development process.md

  Test environment setup and test design are cost- and time-consuming.
 However, if it is done properly, automated testing is indeed cheaper and faster than the manual approach.
-Actually, it is easier to write automated tests than to deal with poorly designed setup.
+Actually, it is easier to write automated tests than to deal with a poorly designed setup.

 3. Less tiresome

  If regression testing is run on a regular basis, testers carrying out manual tests may become somewhat frustrated and bored of doing the same things again and again, which may affect their effectiveness and concentration.
-For this reason, testers are often more interested in developing automated tests for the regression testing purpose than to manually executing the same set of test cases every time.
+For this reason, testers are often more interested in developing automated tests for regression testing purpose than to manually executing the same set of test cases every time.

 4. You can run them on a regular basis